semk/enlargeweb/README.md

 # enlargeweb

-Easy to use open source private and public cloud builder and manager
+Easy to use open source private and public cloud builder and manager.
+This repository has been migrated from from it's original location https://code.google.com/archive/p/enlargeweb/.

 ## About Project